Krushna-Chandra/Summaries_Chrome_Bot/README.md

 "permissions": ["tabs", "storage", "scripting", "activeTab"]
 ```

-> Required to access current tab and manage storage for your API key.
+> Required to access the current tab and manage storage for your API key.

 ---